Bible Study

 Presented by: Lutheran Hour Ministries

-Join us in-person every Sunday morning in June at 8:30 a.m., or in-person or on-line Thursday mornings at 10:00 a.m.
+Join us in-person every Sunday morning in August at 8:30 a.m., or in-person or on-line Thursday mornings at 10:00 a.m.

 All are welcome and it’s never too late to join.
 Simply show up and pick up with us right where we are as we continue to study the Word and our Lutheran Confessions, that our faith and understanding may continue to grow all the days of our eartly lives.